yvelikova/axway-open-docs/content/en/docs/apigw_oauth/apimgr_oauth_resource_server.md

 ![Manage client applications in API Manager](/Images/OAuth/api_mgmt_app.png)

-For more information on registering and managing client applications in API Manager, see the [Manage client applications](/docs/apimgr_admin/api_mgmt_consume/#manage-client-applications).
+For more information on registering and managing client applications in API Manager, see [Manage client applications in API Manager](/docs/apimgr_admin/api_mgmt_consume/#manage-client-applications).